 - Other safe, effective techniques to optimize your mobility

 Missouri Law requires a prescription to attend physical therapy appointments, so you need to reach out to your Saint Paul, MO primary care physician to see if physical therapy is safe and an effective treatment option for your shoulder pain.
 Our professional physical and occupational therapists form a team with your primary care physician to ensure your treatment plan fits into your overall treatment plan.

 Other services we offer in Saint Paul, MO include:

 - Post Surgical Rehabilitation

 - Manual Physical Therapy

 Saint Paul, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is important to not only carrying out daily tasks with ease, but to doing the things we love.
-At Axes, we focus on patient results for our Saint Paul, MO clients by developing proven treatment plans catered to your injury, pain level, age, and how physically active you need to be.
-Do not wait to get back to the activities you love and a pain-free life.
-Request an appointment through our website or find the location most convenient for you.
+A well-functioning shoulder is important to not only living our every day life, but to doing the things we love.
+At Axes, we focus on positive outcomes for Saint Paul, MO residents by developing proven treatment plans catered to your injury, pain level, age, and how physically active you need to be.
+You do not have to delay in getting back to the things you love doing most and a pain-free life.
+Make an appointment online or find our location nearest you.